 Other factors taken into consideration when transferring as a lower-division transfer student include the number of hours taken each semester (we prefer 15 each fall and spring semester), the types of college classes taken each term, and the grades earned in those classes.

 All transfer applicants must select a major.
-In addition to meeting general University requirements, you must also meet the criteria established for admission to your selected major.
-General University admission requirements are listed on this page, but you should refer to the Academic Program Guide for detailed information.
+In addition to meeting the University requirements described above, students must also meet the admission criteria established for their desired major.
 The Academic Program Guide provides a detailed program description, an academic map, and a link to your department of interest.
 The Major Comparison Tool can also help you decide between similar majors.
-Because major requirements often include specific course requirements, it is crucial that you provide us with all AP, IB, AICE, or CLEP exam results so that we have a complete record of all the course credit you have earned.

 A limited-access program utilizes selective admission to limit program enrollment.
 Limited-access status is justified when student demand exceeds available resources (student/faculty ratios, instructional facilities, equipment, or specific accrediting requirements).
 Criteria for selective admission include indicators of talent, performance, creativity, or ability to complete the program's required work.
 Admission to such programs is governed by the Articulation Agreement and the State Board of Education administrative rules.